-We are dedicated to achieving the highest standards of environmental performance, not only by minimising the environmental risks created by our activities, but also through targeted investment in outputs that deliver a positive environmental impact.
+Electricity North West Limited is dedicated to achieving the highest standards of environmental performance, not only by minimising the environmental risks created by our activities, but also through targeted investment in outputs that deliver a positive environmental impact.

-We are also determined to play our part in enabling the UK's transition to a Net Zero carbon future and the environmental benefits this will bring.
+We are determined to play our part in enabling the UK's transition to a Net Zero carbon future and the environmental benefits that this will bring.
 This desire influences both our asset investment plans and the investments we make in measures to reduce our own carbon footprint.

-To reflect our environmental ambitions, we included four headline environmental commitments in our business plan for the RIIO-ED1 period and have made further progress against achieving these in the seventh year of the RIIO-ED1 period;
+To reflect our environmental ambitions, we included four headline environmental commitments in our business plan for the RIIO-ED1 period and are happy to report their successful achievement in the final year of the RIIO-ED1 period;